symbolfigures/aws/rds-cross-account-iam-authentication/readme.md

 ### 3.1.
 IAM Role - Database Account

-3.1.1.
 Create the role RDSCrossAccountAccessRole.

-3.1.2.
-Set the [trust policy](trust_policy.json) to allow `"Action": "sts:AssumeRole"` from the other account.
+Set the [Trust Policy](trust_policy.json) to allow `"Action": "sts:AssumeRole"` from the other account.

-3.1.3.
 Create the policy [RDSDatabaseConnectPolicy](RDSDatabaseConnectPolicy.json).
 Allow `"Action": "rds-db:connect"` for the specified database.

 ### 3.2.
 IAM Role - User Account

-3.2.1.
 If the IAM user has limited account privileges, it may need the [AssumeCrossAccountRolePolicy](AssumeCrossAccountRolePolicy.json) policy attached to assume the role in the database account.

 ### 3.3 Assume Role

-3.3.1.
 Assume the role from the user account.

 ```
 $ aws sts assume-role \